abdelrahmanAbouelkheir/Java-Game-Marvel/README.md

 • Villains: they deal extra damage when attacking heroes.
 • Anti-Heroes: when being attacked or attacking a hero or villain, the antihero will always act as the opposite type.
 If attacking an antihero, damage is calculated normally.
+### Champion attributes and characteristics
+• Health points: Represents the life of the champion.
+As long as the value of this attribute is bigger than zero, the champion will remain alive and can act in the game.
+Once the value of this attribute reaches zero, the champion is considered dead and hence, eliminated from the fight.
+• Mana: a resource that a champion uses to use his abilities.
+Each time a player uses an ability, a certain amount of mana will be consumed.
+Once run out, the champion cannot use any of his abilities.
+• Normal attack damage: The amount of damage that the champion will inflict upon the attacked champion while using a normal attack.
+This amount will be deducted from the attacked champion’s health points.
+• Normal attack range: The maximum number of cells that the attacker’s normal attack can reach the attacked champion within.
+If the attacked champion is standing in distance greater than this range, the attacker can not use a normal attack on him.
+• Speed: Determines how fast the champion is.
+The faster the champion, the sooner he can carry out his actions before other champions.
+• Condition: Represents the current ability/inability of the champion to act.
+The cham- pion can be active (can do some actions), inactive (can not do any actions until he is back to active), or knocked out (defeated and can not do any action till the end of the game).
+• Actions per turn: A number representing how many actions a player can do with the champion during each of his turns.
+Each action will consume a certain amount of this number.
+Once it reaches zero, no more actions can be done by this champion during this turn.
+This attribute resets each time the turn goes to the champion.
+Possible actions that can be done by a champion during his turn:
+– Move to an empty cell.
+– Do a normal attack.
+– Cast an ability.
+– Use Leader Ability (only if champion is the player’s chosen leader)
  ### Abilities
 These are special attacks that a champion can use.
 They are categorized under the following categories:-